dylanljones/mplstyles/README.md

 This project uses the third option and is intended as a collection of usefull matplotlibrc style files for scientific plotting.

 Please feel free to add your own favourite styles to the libary!
-Start from the empty ``matplotlibrc`` template file ``default.mplstyle`` and change the parameters you like.
+Start from the empty template file ``default.mplstyle`` and change the parameters you like.
 If you are happy with the style, add the file to the ``mplstyles`` and open a pull request.